spa-nlp/spa-nlp.github.io/index.md

 We will also have a panel discussion with [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/), Philipp Cimiano, Kenneth Forbus, Will Hamilton, Yunyao Li, Fabio Petroni and Colin Raffel.

-!
-We will also have a panel discussion with speakers and

-! - [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/), Google AI / UT Austin

 ## Tentative Schedule

 USKB workshop will be held virtually on June 25th from 8:30AM - 12:45PM in Pacific Time (UTC-7).